FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-23.md

 But maybe it was just an easy question and I should feel good about it's simplicity 😀

+I'm starting to realise the way to go about solving these types of simple logic problems is arrange the if-else stack from most important to least important and end with your 'normal' output

 The only thing I might add to improve this program would be to remove the blank line left after removing a multicomment